 Jeffrey Brown discusses atheism and religious anxiety about heaven or hell.
 The main protagonist of the book, Bighead, is a superhero with no powers who experiences the end of his career when he sacrifices himself to save the planet.
 His lack of powers emphasizes his lack of faith — in other words, his atheist beliefs.
 His religious beliefs are confirmed on page 48, where he is confronted by two Christians who try to inform Bighead of the end of the world.
 (Brown 48).

 “Religion has played a part in a superhero's character development for decades” (Scribner).
 In this book, Jeffrey Brown deals with religious OCD.
 “Obsessive-compulsive disorder (OCD) is characterized by unwanted, intrusive thoughts and anxiety (obsessions) about something and the behaviors (compulsions) that people who suffer from the condition use to relieve the anxiety.
 This particular anxiety disorder represents a very serious condition that often grips the victim’s mind with fear and, in a very real way, controls their lives…in the case of religious OCD (also known as scrupulosity), the person is fixated on obsessions that are based in religion and/or religious beliefs, or around beliefs concerning morality” (Rosen).
 Here, after Bighead sacrifices himself, he sees himself in hell, being judged by Satan and Jesus.
 Jeffrey Brown uses morality as a basis to relieve religious anxiety.
 “In any case, this entry will assume that morality is a set of customs and habits that shape how we think about how we should live or about what is a good human life” (John).
 In the judgment of Bighead, Satan internalizes the fear of being in the wrong religion, while Jesus represents the idea of having faith in a higher being and the benefits of good morality.
 However, Jeffrey Brown doesn’t stick to any sides, but rather introduces a Buddha statue as a form of choosing another path.
 Here, Jeffrey Brown does not include religious ideas or philosophy such as Christianity or Buddhism because he does not want to include the idea of idolizing one being.
-Bighead listening to the statue’s words and choosing another path visualizes him believing in atheism and relieving himself of religious anxiety.
+Bighead listening to the statue’s words and choosing another path visualizes him believing in atheism and relieving himself of religious anxiety (Brown 83-89).

 Bighead’s arc of escaping religious anxiety ends with Bighead coming back to reality and continuing his superhero career.
 Jeffrey Brown ties religious beliefs with heroism, bravery, and good morals.
 While the book emphasizes atheism, it is more about the fear of punishment and the complexity of morals.
 Brown uses this book to address the confusion many late teens and young adults have with religion.